NothingxFluctuation/No_Editor/README.md

 # No_Editor
-Simple Text Editor which is obviously incomplete.
+Simple Code Editor which is currently under development.